C. J. Beathard: 2017 season

-On October 15, 2017, Beathard made his NFL debut against the Washington Redskins, replacing Hoyer in the second quarter.
+During Week 6, Beathard made his NFL debut against the Washington Redskins, replacing Hoyer in the second quarter.
 He played for the rest of the game.
 In the fourth quarter, he threw his first NFL touchdown, a 45-yard pass to wide receiver Aldrick Robinson.
-He completed 19 of 36 passes for 245 passing yards, a touchdown, and an interception as the 49ers narrowly lost on the road by a score of 26–24.
-After the game, Beathard was named the 49ers starter.
-In Week 7, in a 40–10 blowout loss to the Dallas Cowboys, Beathard was 22-of-38 for 235 yards.
-In addition, he had 5 carries for 30 yards and his first rushing touchdown.
+Beathard finished the narrow 26–24 loss completing 19 of 36 passes for 245 yards, a touchdown, and an interception.
+After the game, he was named the 49ers starter.
+During a Week 7 40–10 blowout loss to the Dallas Cowboys, Beathard was 22-of-38 for 235 yards and had five carries for 30 yards and his first rushing touchdown.
 In Weeks 8 and 9, Beathard passed for 461 yards, a touchdown, and three interceptions while also rushing for 56 yards and a touchdown against the Philadelphia Eagles and Arizona Cardinals.

 The 49ers won their first game of the season in Week 10 over the New York Giants.
-In the 31–21 victory, Beathard completed 19 of 25 passes for 288 yards, two touchdowns, and an interception while also rushing for 15 yards and a touchdown.
+During the 31–21 victory, Beathard completed 19 of 25 passes for 288 yards, two touchdowns, and an interception while also rushing for 15 yards and a touchdown.
 One of the touchdowns was for the longest play of his career, an 83-yard pass to wide receiver Marquise Goodwin.

-During the 49ers' Week 11 matchup at home to the Seattle Seahawks on November 26, Beathard suffered a leg and hip injury at the end of the 4th quarter and was replaced by recent trade acquisition Jimmy Garoppolo.
+In the next game against the Seattle Seahawks, Beathard suffered a leg and hip injury at the end of the fourth quarter and was replaced by recent trade acquisition Jimmy Garoppolo.
 Although he avoided any serious injury, it was Beathard's final appearance for the 49ers in the 2017 season as Garoppolo was promoted to be the starter a few days later.

-Beathard finished his rookie season completing 123-of-224 passes (54.9%) for 1,430 yards, four touchdowns, and six interceptions.
-He also rushed for 136 yards and three touchdowns.
-Several members of the 49ers have publicly complimented the attitude and toughness of Beathard during the season, as he was sacked 19 times in his 7 appearances.
+Beathard finished his rookie season completing 123-of-224 passes (54.9%) for 1,430 yards, four touchdowns, and six interceptions to go along with 26 carries for 136 yards and three touchdowns in seven games and five starts.
+Several members of the 49ers have publicly complimented the attitude and toughness of Beathard during the season, as he was sacked 19 times in his seven appearances.